What to Include on a Digital Business Card

 - Music or creative portfolios

 Only include these if they support your professional goal.
+More content isn’t better if it distracts from the next step.

 What to Avoid Including